zephxs/Owntracks-mqtt-tools/README.md

 https://github.com/zephxs/bash/tree/master/functions/01-myecho-colors.sh
 #

-+Can use TLS Client Certificate or User-Password credentials for MQTT Broker authentication.
++ Can use TLS Client Certificate or User-Password credentials for MQTT Broker authentication.

 [ot-mqtt-pub.py]  was first used for MQTT publish.
 Leaved here for educational purpose.